 Dear NATS Colleagues,

-- SNATS Chapters are popping up all over the country, and even in our own Chapter!!
+- SNATS Chapters are popping up all over the country and within our Chapter.
 These are Student NATS chapters, sponsored by "a Full or Associate NATS member in good standing."
-If this is something that interests you, please see: Student Nats Chapters (SNATS).
+If this is something that interests you, please check the following link: SNATS.

 From the Vice-President of Classical Auditions